sbhnet/kubernetes-install-via-kubeadm/README.md

 # Install kubernetes Using kubeadm

 After woring though installing [Kubernetes the Hard Way on Bare Metal](https://github.com/dleewo/kubernetes-the-hard-way-bare-metal), I wanted to install it using the kubeadm way.
-Trying to so by followjng [Bootstrapping clusters with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) wasn't as straightforward as I hoped as it involves jumping around t oother pages mid-step.
+Trying to so by followjng [Bootstrapping clusters with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) wasn't as straightforward as I hoped as it involves jumping around to other pages mid-step.

-This is a guide on doing the install, step-by-step, and in order to make the process as simle as possiblem
+This is a guide on doing the install, step-by-step, and in order to make the process as simple as possible

 ## Software Versions